vitofod/picts_gif/README.md

 Picts_gif is a tool that allows you to create animated graphics and saved it as gif.
 It is a project born for my need to create animated data to be projected during the discussion of the thesis, but it was written in a modular way so as to be easily modifiable and adaptable to every need.
 What you need is data that can be transformed into pandas Dataframes and dictionaries with specific information about the data.
 In my specific case, the raw data used were collected from Photo-Induced Current Transient Spectroscopy (PICTS) measurements, a spectroscopic technique used in the study of defects in the crystal lattice of semiconductor solids.
 The data are nothing more than measurements of photo-induced current transients as a function of temperature.

 ## Prerequisites
 You’ll need to know a bit of [Python](https://docs.python.org/3/tutorial/).
 The main libraries used in this project are Matplotlib, Pandas, Numpy and Scipy.
 You must have Anaconda or Miniconda installed on your sytem.
 ## Installation
 ### On Linux
-Deve fare gitClone
-Create anaconda virtual environment with `conda env create --file environment.yml`
+After doing the repository clone: create anaconda virtual environment with
 ```
 $ conda env create --file environment.yml
 ```
-Install the library 'picts_gif' with `pip install .`
+Install the library 'picts_gif' with
 ```
 $ pip install .
 ```